thetalkingtree/filmprocessor-arduino/README.md

 # [Semi-automatic film processor](https://github.com/thetalkingtree/filmprocessor-arduino)

-Photographers, who are developing film manually, this machine can save some processing time.
+For photographers, who are developing film manually, this machine can save some processing time.
 This repo contains the code and schematics for a semi-automated photographic film processor.
 In this stage of development the processor supports the B&W dev process tested with Foma based films and chemicals.
 By extending the code it is possible to use any type of film and development process, even Caffenol.

 ###### Main features :